stereobooster/astro-digital-garden/packages/astro-braindb/README.md

   - `src/lib/braindb.mjs` maybe virtual module?
   - should be possible to pass configuation for `braindb`
   - configuration for remark/rehype plugins
+- maybe better idea is to place it in `@braindb/astro`

 I want to extract some components to make it easier to re-use.